iPlayDrumsOnMyGuitar/Setliszt/README.md

 ---

 # Optimizations
-  - Create multiple setlists to add songs to
+  - Create multiple setlists to add songs
   - Be able to rearrange the songs easier on the setlist page
+  - Add a color picker to the setlist page so people can choose how they see the setlist

   ---